 Symptoms of pain or tingling in the shoulder, arm, and/or hand are very common in many of the patients we care for at Virginia Spine Institute.
 There may be several reasons for these symptoms.

 All of the nerves that supply the muscles and sensation to the arm originate in the neck.
 If there is compression of the nerves in the neck, the entire arm can be affected.
 Common symptoms of nerve compression include pain with neck motion, typically electric pain down the arm, numbness, and potentially muscle weakness.
 Depending on the nerve that is involved, these symptoms usually start in the neck and can involve the shoulder, upper arm, forearm, hand, or even all of them.

-The rotator cuff is a group of shoulder muscles that help support the shoulder and assist with arm rotation.
+A rotator cuff is a group of shoulder muscles that help support the shoulder and assist with arm rotation.
 If these muscles are injured, pain can occur with shoulder movement.
-The pain can radiate down the arm, often times with overhead activity, but usually all the way into the forearm.
+The pain can radiate down the arm, oftentimes with overhead activity, but usually all the way into the forearm.
 Numbness is usually not associated with rotator cuff problems

 This occurs when there are problems with the ulnar nerve, also known as the “funny bone.”
 The usual causes of this are due to holding the elbow in a flexed position for too long, which stretches the nerve, or directly putting pressure on the funny bone.
 Patients experience numbness and tingling that starts at the elbow and shoots down into the pinky and ring finger.
 Be wary of playing on your cellphone too long or bad sleeping positions since these put your elbow in extreme flexion!